World Intellectual Property Day 2020: Current Theme, History and Facts

 Do you know that the WIPO is a specialised agency of the United Nations?

-It is committed to develop a balanced and approachable international intellectual property (IP) system, which reward creativity, encourage innovation and contributes to economic development while safeguarding the public interest.
+It is committed to developing a balanced and approachable international intellectual property (IP) system, which reward creativity, encourage innovation and contributes to economic development while safeguarding the public interest.

 In 2000, WIPO's member states designated April 26, the day on which the WIPO Convention came into force in 1970.
 They want to minimise the gap between IP as a business or legal concept and its relevance to people's lives.